 While each tenant is a group of users set up and managed independent of the other tenants, there needs to be a hierarchy among the tenants.
-For example a nodal agency / distributor could be a parent tenant and multiple agencies / dealers below it could be set up as child tenants.
-The child tenant in turn can have further smaller agents / contractors who could be sub-tenants.
-Customers and end users could be created within these sub tenants.
+For example a nodal agency could be a parent tenant and multiple agencies below it could be set up as child tenants.
+The child tenant in turn can have further smaller contractors who could be sub-tenants.
+And users could be created within these sub tenants.